onesentforth/discipleschool/content/page/success/index.md

 +++
-title = "Thanks for Subscribing" description = "Thanks for subscribing tovthe Disciple School email list" author = "Jason West" date = "" lastmod = ""
+title = "Thanks for Subscribing" description = "Thanks for subscribing to the Disciple School email list" author = "Jason West" date = "" lastmod = ""